22 Weeks Pregnant: What to Expect

 After 22 weeks of carrying your baby, you will experience some new body changes during pregnancy this week:

 Change in Hair: The hair on your head looks a lot thicker and shinier.
 This is because you lose less hair during pregnancy because of all those hormones circulating through your body.
 On a similar note, you will see an increase in your body hair due to the small amounts of male sex hormones (testosterone) your body is now producing.
 You will mostly see this hair on your face, stomach, limbs, chest, and back.

 Change in Skin: This one is a mixed bag.
 Some pregnant ladies find their skin glowing and radiant, while others get oily, inflamed acne-ridden skin.
 Occasionally, jumps in melanin levels could create dark patches on your face.
-Using a sunscreen or better yet, avoiding the sun entirely is your best bet.
-Another persistent problem is stretch marks, caused by the expanding pregnancy bump.
+Using sunscreen or better yet, avoiding the sun entirely is your best bet.
+Another persistent problem is stretch marks caused by the expanding pregnancy bump.
 There is very little you can do about these marks, except perhaps apply some soothing balms if they itch too much.

 Change in Fingernails: Fingernails, like hair, grow faster during pregnancy, but whether they become hard, soft, rough, smooth or brittle depends on your body.

 Change in Breasts: You will notice that your nipples and areolae are larger and darker than ever before.
 They may also get tiny bumps.
 This happens due to oil glands that produce lubricating antibacterial oil to protect your nipples from cracking when you begin breastfeeding.

 Change in Feet: Your increasing foot size is due to oedema or simply swelling due to water.
-It can also happen due to the production of relaxin, the hormone meant to relax your stiff joints.
+It can also happen due to the production of relaxin, which is the hormone meant to relax your stiff joints.